 The Registration "Year"

-Under the USSSA system (ISTS), a manager establishes a one-time account, and then creates teams under that account from year to year.
-On or shortly after July 1 managers should create their 2018 team, particularly if they plan on playing any USSSA tournaments between August and December.
+Under the USSSA website, a manager establishes a one-time account, and then creates teams under that account from year to year.
+On or shortly after July 1 managers should create their 2022 team, particularly if they plan on playing any USSSA tournaments between August and December.
 Otherwise, they can certainly wait until next year to create their team.

-When a manager creates a 2018 team, he/she will then need to enter their roster online just as they did for 2017, then print the roster and have each player and parent sign it.
+Before a manager can create a 2022 team, he/she must complete a background check through their managers account.
+Once that is cleared, he/she can then create their team for 2022.
+Managers must enter their roster online just as they did for 2021, print the roster and have each player and parent sign it.
 One thing that makes entering your roster easier the second time around is that any player that previously played on a team that the manager has under their account will already be in the system.
-If the manager wants to retain that player for 2018 (or at least the fall of 2017) then all he/she has to do is highlight the player under the "Add Former Player" section and hit the submit button.
+If the manager wants to retain that player for 2022 (or at least the fall of 2021) then all he/she has to do is highlight the player under the "Add Former Player" section and hit the submit button.

 Roster Age Eligibility

-Another way to look at it is in chart form.
-Below is a breakdown of age eligibility for the 2017 season.
+Below is a breakdown of age eligibility for the 2022 season.
 Managers must be aware of the age eligibility cut off in order to properly classify the age of your team for the fall season.

 |Age Group||Birth Date|